Odin in Norse Mythology: Origin Story, Meaning and Symbols

 Odin and his siblings trapped Ymir, the giant, and killed him.
 They then formed the earth with Ymir’s flesh.
-From Ymir’s blood the seas of the earth were born.
-The brothers then used Ymir’s skull to create the sky, and finally, from his bones the mountains emerged.
+From Ymir’s blood, the seas of the earth were born.
+The brothers then used Ymir’s skull to create the sky, and finally, from the giant’s bones, the mountains emerged.

-With the earth all set, Odin and his brothers went ahead to create the first human beings – Ask and Embla – using two trees.
+With the earth all set, Odin and his brothers went ahead to create the first human beings – Ask and Embla – using two tree trunks.

 Meaning and Epithets

-Legend has it that only the fiercest and bravest warriors and mortals could come into his presence.
-Although he was extremely wise and close to all-knowing, Odin often times towed a path of irrationality and sheer brute force.
+Legend has it that only the fiercest and bravest warriors and mortals were allowed to come into his presence.
+Although he was extremely wise and close to an all-knowing being, Odin often times towed a path of irrationality and sheer brute force.

-On the flip side of things, Odin, in some way, inspires in his believers feelings of aspirations.
-The Germanic tribes believed that Odin was the force that made their lives worth living.
+On the flip side of things, Odin, in some way, inspired in his believers feelings of aspirations.
+The Germanic tribes believed that the Allfather was the force that made their lives worth living.

 Odin’s never-ending pursuit of wisdom

-The contradictory meaning of Odin is quite typical of polytheistic religions, where the deities are giving human-like flaws.
-And like greed in the case of humans, Odin went to grave lengths to get more and more wisdom.
+The contradictory meaning of Odin is quite typical of polytheistic religions, where the deities are bestowed human-like flaws.
+And like the sin of greed in the case of humans, Odin went to grave lengths to get more and more wisdom.
 Often times, those quests made him act in an extremely irrational manner.